 Chocolate holds a very special place in our hearts.
-The delicacy is both a classic romantic gift and an indulgent treat for all.
-In this guide, we describe the perfect one of a kind outing for chocolate lovers in St James’s.
+In this guide, we've melted together the best from across St James's to create the perfect one-of-a-kind outing for chocolate lovers in London.
 Let’s dive in.

 Ole and Steen

 An amazing experience deserves a memorable souvenir, and we know just the one.
 Let’s head west now, across Regent Street St James’s and down Jermyn Street to Princes Arcade.
 You’ll find Prestat’s alluring shop nestled in the middle of the contemporary arcade.
 This chocolatier is a haven for chocolate lovers, you may have already heard about them from reading Roald Dahl’s ‘Charlie and the Chocolate Factory’.
 There’s so much to choose from, but you can’t go wrong with a Pink Marc de Champagne box of exquisite truffles.
-Save it for later though, we’re barely halfway through our journey.
+Save them for later though, we’re only just starting our chocolate odyssey.

 We’ve tempted ourselves enough now, it’s time to indulge in something a bit more filling.
 A stone’s throw away on Piccadilly is the ever-iconic Fortnum & Mason building.
 Head through its gorgeous interiors and up to the first floor where you’ll find ‘The Parlour’.
-The pastel coloured beauty is a paradise for all with a sweet-tooth; its plethora of ice-creams, cakes and sorbets are so tempting.
+The pastel-coloured beauty is a paradise for anyone with a sweet-tooth: its plethora of ice-creams, cakes and sorbets are irresistible.
 We suggest having their chocolate and coconut sugar pancake for a taste that’s both delicious and exotic.

 The Rooftop Bar

-There’s something about nice strolls that make days like this feel more romantic.
-For our final stop, wander down St James’s Street and then east via Pall Mall until you get around to Spring Gardens.
+For our final stop, continue down Duke Street, turning left onto King Street.
+Cross peaceful St James’s Square and then east via Pall Mall until you get around to Spring Gardens.
 The Rooftop Bar at The Trafalgar St James’s isn’t only one of the best places to end an outing like this, it’s also home to their signature Chocolate and Cherry cocktail.
 So have a delectable chocolate tipple or two while taking in a view of London like no other.